truenas/documentation/content/SCALECLIReference/System/CLITruenas.md

 The `attach_debug` property uses a boolean value to include a debug file in the Support ticket.
 If `attach_debug` is set to true, TrueNAS automatically creates and attaches a debug file to the ticket.

 Enter the property argument using the `=` delimiter to separate the property and value.
-Separate multiple property arguments with a space (&nbsp;).
+Separate multiple property arguments with a space.

 #### Usage